abuzar01440/autoencoder-on-tabular-data/README.md

 Our implementations demonstrate how autoencoders can:

-- 🔍 **Detect anomalies** in financial transactions and sensor readings
 - 📉 **Reduce dimensionality** while preserving critical information
 - 🧩 **Generate synthetic data** that maintains statistical properties of the original dataset
 - 🔮 **Extract meaningful features** for downstream machine learning tasks